AbhixGupta/Drakvuf-Installation/README.md

 ## Operating System Configuration

-- Before installing drakvuf you have to make partition in the system for the LVM and system space.
+- Before installing drakvuf you have to make sure that partition in the system for the LVM and system space.

 ![Installation](/images/1.png)